A Complete Guide to Employment Laws and Payroll in Sri Lanka (2025)

 Consent requirement:

-No employer can terminate the scheduled employment of any workman without obtaining either the written consent of the workman or the prior written approval of the Commissioner of Labour.
+No employer can terminate the scheduled employment of any workman without obtaining either the written consent of the workman or the prior written approval of the Commissioner of Labor.

 Approval process: